How do I find what’s maxing out my household’s data plan?

-Q. We really need your help.
+Q: We really need your help.
 We’re on a 32-gigabyte data plan, supposedly enough for 60 movies!
 However, while one cellphone averages under a half a gigabyte per month and the second under 6 gigabytes, the two desktops, both Windows 10 Home computers (Ethernet-connected through a Verizon password-protected router), consume the remaining 26 gigabytes.
 We bump up against the limit every month.

 We neither game, nor stream movies, nor listen to music online.
 Yes, the occasional YouTube clip, but mostly just browsing multiple web pages.